seveas/ubot/doc/dbusapi.rst

    Makes the bot quit IRC and shut itself down.
 This will also stop all the active helpers.

+.. function:: rqwmsg(command, params) (in: sas)

+   Send a raw message with parameters.

 .. function:: say(user, message) (in: ss)
 .. function:: do(user, message) (in: ss)
 .. function:: slowsay(user, message) (in: ss)